-Danz's motto is do-it-yourself.
-She is entirely self-taught in all of her artistic and business endeavors, from music production and song-writing to graphic design and running a record label.
-Born and raised in the Catskills in upstate New York, her mother a social worker, father a handyman and stepdad a mechanic, music and the arts had an unexplained magnetic appeal for Danz at an early age.
-She'd win small art contests in elementary school and become a music journalist in high school, running her own music blog and writing for other websites.
-She would scavenge music forums online and collect vinyls from far away places via the internet.
-She'd also teach herself how to use Photoshop and how to build a simple website.
-Danz taught herself how to DJ at 16 in upstate New York, and at 18 she would become a DJ in New York City thanks to the attention from her music blog.
+Entirely self-taught in all of her endeavors; from music production and song-writing to running a record label and publishing magazines, Danz's motto is do-it-yourself.
+She was born and raised in the Catskills in upstate New York (Sullivan County).
+Her mother a social worker, father a handyman and stepdad a mechanic, music and the arts had an unexplained magnetic appeal for Danz at an early age.
+As a teenager she would scavenge music forums online and collect vinyls from far away places via the internet, with money she'd make as a pizza counter person.
+She started a music blog at 15, teaching herself how to use Photoshop and how to build a simple website.
+At 16 she taught herself how to DJ and at 18 she moved to New York City to pursue this and go to college.

 Wishing to attend a specialized school for graphic art and photography - the New York City College of Hunter was chosen as an affordable alternative to art school.
-She would simultaneously work restaurant jobs and in retail, persue a career as a DJ, maintain her blog and attend school, before eventually dropping out.
-At the age of 21 she took a break from city life and moved back in with her mother.
-By chance she would discover she was able to make music entirely by ear.
-She taught herself how to produce using Ableton, and so a career in music began.
+Danz worked restaurant jobs and in retail, simultaneously DJing, maintaining her music blog and attending school.
+She eventually dropped out, and at the age of 21 took a break from city life and moved in with her mom.
+By chance she would discover she was able to make music entirely by ear and taught herself how to produce using Ableton, and so a career in music began.

 To date Danz has released twelve EPs, three studio albums in the USA, seven albums in Japan and a compilation album of b-sides and rarities.
-Her music catalog spans over 100+ songs as Computer Magic and as Danz CM, most of them self-produced and written entirely by her.
-Some of her musical influences include New Wave, Italo Disco, New Order, Giorgio Moroder, Broadcast, Gary Numan, Stereolab, Belle & Sebastian, Radiohead and Trent Reznor.
-If you were to ask one of Danz's friends what she listens to, they would probably say "everything".
+Her music catalog spans over 100+ songs as Computer Magic and as Danz CM, the majority of them self-produced and written entirely by her.
+Some of her musical influences include New Wave, Italo Disco, New Order, Giorgio Moroder, Broadcast, Gary Numan, Stereolab, Belle & Sebastian, Trent Reznor and Radiohead.
+If you were to ask one of Danz's friends what she listens to, they would probably say everything.

 Her visual aesthetics for music videos and art are heavily influenced by retro-futurism, inspired by sci-fi films like Barbarella, Logan's Run, 2001: A Space Odyssey and Ridley Scott's Alien.
-The aesthetic for her latest record, The Absurdity of Human Existence, was inspired by the 1970 Michelangelo Antonioni film Zabriskie Point - with album art by Shae Detar and music videos by director Matthew James Reilly.
-Danz derives inspiration from many things outside of music and film - like trips to the Hayden Planetarium, reading books by authors like Philip K Dick, playing video games like Control or Observer and ingesting their narrative (occasionally you can catch her on her Twitch channel), and recently by spending time in vast open spaces in the natural world.
+The aesthetic for her latest record, The Absurdity of Human Existence, was inspired by the 1970 Michelangelo Antonioni film Zabriskie Point - with album art by Shae Detar and music videos by her partner, director Matthew James Reilly.
+Danz derives inspiration from many things outside of music and film - like trips to the Hayden Planetarium, reading books by authors like Philip K Dick, playing video games like Control (occasionally you can catch her on her Twitch channel), and recently by spending time in vast open spaces in the natural world.

-In 2015 Danz founded Channel 9 Records.
-The label releases limited edition vinyls and cassettes of her work.
+In 2015 Danz founded Channel 9 Records, where she releases limited edition vinyls and cassettes of her work.

-In 2019 she founded Synth History, a media brand focusing on synths, especially vintage ones.
-The brand includes a podcast - that Danz writes, sound designs and produces, curated playlists, and written interviews available online and in book form.
-She has interviewed artists like Pete Townshend, Suzanne Ciani, James Murphy, Rick Wakeman, Oneohtrix Point Never, Vince Clarke, Flying Lotus, A-Trak, Ela Minus and more.
+In 2019 she founded Synth History, a media brand focusing on synths and musicians that use them.
+The brand encompasses a website, a magazine with curated interviews, a viral Instagram account, a limited narrative podcast - (which Danz writes, sound designs and produces), playlists and more.
+For Synth History, she has interviewed artists like Pete Townshend, James Murphy, Rick Wakeman, Oneohtrix Point Never, Suzanne Ciani, Jean-Michel Jarre, Ryuichi Sakamoto, Trent Reznor, John Carpenter, Vince Clarke, Flying Lotus, A-Trak, Ela Minus and more.

 She currently resides in Los Angeles, CA.